-If you don't conduct marketing audit's on a regular basis, you could be throwing marketing dollars out the window.
-And that's not all.
-Here are five more reasons a marketing audit is a good idea for every small business.
+If you don't conduct marketing audits on a regular basis, you could be throwing marketing dollars out the window.
+Here are five reasons a marketing audit is a good idea for every small business.

-Many entrepreneurs are so concerned with executing the day-to-day operations of a small business that they lose focus of the big picture and business’s long-terms goals.
-When this happens, it can be difficult to recall why a specific marketing strategy was implemented, and how to determine if the business is executing it successfully.
+Many entrepreneurs are so concerned with executing the day-to-day responsibilities of running a small business that they lose sight of the big picture and the business’ long-term goals.
+When this happens, it can be difficult to recall why a specific marketing strategy was implemented or determine if the business is executing it successfully.
 A marketing audit is a way to take a step back, return to your business plan and your marketing plan, and ensure that the daily activities you are executing support your business goals.

-A marketing audit helps business owners explore all of the marketing activities currently being implemented, while determining if those activities are successful.
-This is a time to look at your business with an objective eye, armed with fqQacts and data gathered from your research, to make judgement calls on marketing areas where your business is underperforming.
-Then, you can make decisions about how to improve activities to achieve greater success, or what new tactics to employ in your marketing efforts.
+A marketing audit helps business owners explore all of the marketing activities currently being implemented while evaluating if those activities are successful.
+This is a time to look at your business with an objective eye, armed with facts and data gathered from your research.
+It's an opportunity to make judgment calls on marketing areas where your business is underperforming.
+Then you can make informed decisions about how to improve activities or employ new tactics to achieve greater success in your marketing efforts.

 A marketing audit requires a significant amount of research into your business as well as external factors.
 Although it may not be a primary reason for conducting an audit, the research process can be an excellent way to discover new ideas to try in your business.
 For example, during your research, you may discover that your competition is doing something you never thought of doing.
-With a few modifications and after personalizing the activity, you can develop new marketing activities that have tremendous potential.
+With a few modifications to make the strategy your own, you can develop new marketing activities that have tremendous potential.

-Successful marketing requires an in-depth understanding of a number of factors, including the market, your target audience, and your competition.
+Successful marketing requires an in-depth understanding of several factors, including the market, your target audience, and your competition.
 A marketing audit is a great way to dig into who your competition is.
-By exploring the strengths and weaknesses of your competition, you can improve the way you approach your audience.
-Knowing what they're doing well will help you plan how to do it better, so your business rises to the top.
+By exploring the strengths and weaknesses of your competitors, you can improve the way you approach your audience.
+Knowing what they're doing well will help you plan how to do it better, so your business will rise to the top.

 A marketing audit generally involves reviewing all existing business documents for clarity on goals and plans, compiling a list of strategies currently being executed, gathering input from key personnel in the business, and conducting research into external factors (competition, market, economy, industry, etc.).
-Continue reading about a SWOT analysis of your business, which will help you clearly identify your opportunities for improvement.
+It often begins with a SWOT analysis of your business, which will help you clearly identify your opportunities for improvement.
 Without a regular audit, you may never know what your marketing dollars are capable of.